Staff Profiles

 - Telephone: (+44)(0)191 208 5432

 Dr Eline van Asperen is a palaeoecologist and archaeological scientist who specialises in palynology, with wider interests in Quaternary mammals and the European Palaeolithic.
-Her research examines the relationships between environmental factors and the dynamics of human and animal populations, using both zooarchaeological material and dung fungal spores.
-At Newcastle she is a technician responsible for the day to day management of the Wolfson Archaeology Laboratory, as well as a Visiting Researcher.
+Her research examines the relationships between environmental factors and the dynamics of human and animal populations, using a multi-proxy approach including zooarchaeological material, pollen, NPPs, XRF and ICP-MS. At Newcastle she is a technician responsible for the day to day management of the Wolfson Archaeology Laboratory, as well as a Visiting Researcher.

 Previous positions